Tribute: Overview

-Aztec Tribute Systems
+Aztec Empire

-Tributes as a Form of Government
+Tributes as a form of government

 The Aztecs used tributes as a means for maintaining control over conquered areas.
-This meant that rather than replacing existing political figures with Aztec rulers or colonizing newly conquored areas, the Aztecs would simply collect tributes.
+This meant that rather than replacing existing political figures with Aztec rulers or colonizing newly conquered areas, the Aztecs would simply collect tributes.
 Ideally, there was no interference in the local affairs of conquered peoples unless these tributes were not paid.

 There were two types of provinces that paid tribute to the Aztec Empire.
 First, there were strategic provinces.
 These provinces were considered client states, as they consensually paid tributes in exchange for good relations with the Aztecs.
 Second, there were tributary provinces or tributary states.
 These provinces were mandated to pay a regular tribute, whether they wanted to or not.

-The Hierarchy of Tribute Collection
+The hierarchy of tribute collection

 Many different levels of Aztec officials were involved in managing the empire's tribute system.
 The lowest ranking officials were known as calpixque.
 Their job was to collect, transport, and receive tributes from each province.
 Sometimes one calpixque was assigned to an entire province.
 Other times, multiple calpixques were assigned to each province.
 This was done to ensure that there was one calpixque present at each of the provinces' various towns.
 One rank higher than the calpixque were the huecalpixque.
 They served as managers of the calpixque.
 Above the huecalpixque were the petlacalcatl.
 Based in Tenochtitlan, they oversaw the entire tribute system.
 There was also a military trained official known as the cuahtlatoani.
 They were only involved when newly conquered provinces resisted paying tribute.

-Types of Tributes
+Types of tributes

-There were various forms of tributes that conquered Aztec provinces paid to the Aztec Empire.

-Agriculture/Natural Resources

 Natural resources were in high demand throughout the Aztec Empire because they were crucial for construction, weaponry and religious ceremonies.
 Certain regions of Mexico with higher quantities of natural resources were able to pay a larger tribute.
 The basin of Mexico, for instance, had a large resource pool of obsidian and salt ware.
 This increased usefulness of such regions and played a role in their social status and mobility throughout the empire.

-A major factor that contributed to the efficiency and success of the Aztec Empire was the presence of Chinampas.
-Chinampas were a very effective method of agriculture that both utilized and sustained the region, placing floating platforms on the water to collect nutrients and grow crops.
-These chinampas contributed largely to the tribute that farmers would be demanded to pay to the Aztec government.

-Military Service

 As expansion continued with tribute, the demand for warriors to serve the Empire in their efforts to take control of nearby city/state regions increased drastically.
-“Land belonged to the city-state ruler, and in return for access to land commoners were obliged to provide their lord with tribute in goods and rotational labor service.
-They could also be called on for military service and construction projects.”
+"Land belonged to the city-state ruler, and in return for access to land commoners were obliged to provide their lord with tribute in goods and rotational labor service.
+They could also be called on for military service and construction projects."
 It was very common to be called for military service, as it was vital to the expansion of the Aztec Empire.